All Episodes

 I haven't.

-Not one of them is saying, Well, you know, he did say this thing I didn't like.
+Not one of them is saying, well, you know, he did say this thing I didn't like.

-None of them, because that thing he didn't like didn't happen.
+Because that thing he didn't like didn't happen.

-So I asked uh on X, can somebody give me an example, as I said, that's in context and a direct quote, something that you think is horrible.
+So I asked on X, can somebody give me an example, as I said, that's in context and a direct quote, something that you think is horrible.

 All right, well, I forgot to take his name, but it was an anonymous account.